EivindYN/EPS-Font/README.md

       output: 00000007854CD800
       weight: 0000000785488000
 ```
-Then decrease the batch size
+Then decrease the batch size.

 - To test:
 ``` bash